Introduction

 Dynamic vs. static load balancing

-• Static load balancing – assumes a fixed (static) amount of electricity is available to all EV chargers on the site.
-This amount is then distributed to all the chargers based on the load management algorithms.
-For example, a building with a 200A connection, where 50A is used for LED lighting, can allocate 150A to EV charging, given that the LED lighting load is quite low and predictable.
+- Static load balancing – assumes a fixed (static) amount of electricity is available to all EV chargers on the site.
+The system then distributes this amount to all chargers based on load management algorithms.
+For example, a building with a 200A connection that uses 50A for LED lighting can allocate the remaining 150A to EV charging, as LED lighting is a predictable, low-demand load.

 The table below compares the two systems: